tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/setup-a-fleet/setup-a-fleet.md

   ![image of page to download management agent software](/../images/download-management-agent-software-new.png)

   Click **Done** once the download is complete.
-The downloaded file will be used in the [Install Management Agent on non-OCI Hosts - Linux, Lab](?lab=set-up-of-management-agent-linux) to install the Management Agent.
+The downloaded file will be used in [Lab 5: Install Management Agent on non-OCI Hosts - Linux](?lab=set-up-of-management-agent-linux) to install the Management Agent.

 You may now **proceed to the next lab**.